topquark22/Thermo55/README.md

 To alert when temperature is below the threshold, wire D4 to GND.
 To alert when temperature is above the threshold, leave D4 unconnected.

-Connect output pins D2 (alert) and/or D3 (inverted alert) in accordance with your use case.
+Connect output pins D2 (alert) and/or D3 (auxiliary output) in accordance with your use case.

 ### Transmitter module